Bicycle-sharing system: Criticism

 Despite their theoretical and observed benefits, bike-share programs have come under attack as their presence has grown throughout the world.
 Much of this criticism has focused on the use of public funding – concerned critics posit that the use of tax money for bike-share programs should instead be diverted towards other services that more residents use on a daily basis.
 However, this argument relies on a faulty assumption that taxpayer money is a significant source of bike-share funding.
 An analysis by People for Bikes, an organization that advocates for new and safe bike infrastructure, found that public investment in Salt Lake City's Greenbike and Denver's B-Cycle programs was significantly less than traditional public transit (e.g. bus or rail) in those same cities, on a per-trip basis.
 Both Greenbike and B-Cycle's publicly funded subsidies amount to 10 percent or less of the total cost of one trip.
 In contrast, Salt Lake City's bus and rail system (UTA) relies on 80 percent public funding for a single trip.

 Other critics claim that bike-share programs fail to reach more low-income communities.
 Some efforts have attempted to address this issue, such as New York City's Citi Bike's discounted membership program, which is aimed at increasing ridership among low-income residents.
 However, around 80 percent of study respondents reported that they had no knowledge of the program's discount.

 A further criticism describes increasing discriminatory technical and organizational hurdles.
-In addition to registration and/or security deposits of addresses, money or bank card data, many systems require smartphones with certain operating systems and user accounts, usually by Apple or Google, or even a permanent or temporary mobile data connection for unlocking and returning the bicycles.
+In addition to registration—providing addresses—or security deposits—of money or bank card data—many systems require smartphones with certain operating systems and user accounts, usually by Apple or Google, or even a permanent or temporary mobile data connection for unlocking and returning the bicycles.
 Others offer the same functions via SMS, telephone, or a previously purchased chip card.